matter-labs/era-compiler-tests/README.md

 The format of these test files is that of the Ethereum Solidity  [semantic tests](https://github.com/ethereum/solidity/tree/develop/test/libsolidity/semanticTests).
 Test descriptions and expected results are embedded as comments in the test file; lines begin with “`//`” for Solidity files, and “`#`” for Vyper.
 The beginning of the test description is indicated by a comment line containing “`----`”.

-For a new test file to be run by the `era-compiler-tester` integration test framework, its name must be added to the index file for its superdirectory, either `solidity/ethereum/index.yaml` or `vyper/ethereum/index.yaml`, followed by a colon and an `enabled: true` line.  `hash:` and `version:` fields are optional.
+For a new test file to be added manually and run by the `era-compiler-tester` integration test framework, its name must be added to the index file for its superdirectory, either `solidity/ethereum/index.yaml` or `vyper/ethereum/index.yaml`, followed by a colon and an `enabled: true` line.  `hash:` and `version:` fields are optional for manual additions.

-The `tests-updater` utility may be helpful for updating or adding multiple test files; for details, see the help:
+The `tests-updater` utility may instead be used for updating or adding multiple test files; for details, see the help:

 ```
 target/release/tests-updater --help